 - Store leftovers in an airtight container at room temperature for 3 days, in the fridge for 5 days or in the freezer for up to 1 month.

-- For a nut-free cake, substitute the almond flour with 1 cup (125g) all purpose flour and ½ cup (125g) light-tasting vegetable oil such as sunflower or rapeseed.
+- For a nut-free cake, substitute the almond flour with 1 cup (125g) all purpose flour and ½ cup (125g) of any light-tasting oil.
 We have to add oil to compensate for the natural oils normally found in almond flour.
 Alternatively, check out my regular vegan strawberry cake recipe.

 - This amount of sugar creates a mildly sweet cake, depending on the sweetness of your strawberries.
 The sugar can be reduced to 100g but it makes the cake more dense and the cake may be more sour, depending on your strawberries.
 I've listed some sugar alternatives in the post above.